Mohammedrasik7/blue-bite-assessement/README.md

 # Blue Bite Assessment

+## Project Summary
+This assessment involved implementing specific API routes in Django.
+Although I had basic familiarity with Django from a few years ago, revisiting the framework and implementing the requirements posed challenges, particularly in setting up Docker and resolving initial connectivity issues.
+Notably, in settings.py, a typo in the database connection settings (using post instead of port) required troubleshooting, which added to the initial setup time.
+This assignment provided a valuable opportunity to deepen my understanding, but it required more time than I initially anticipated.

+## Time Taken
+Although the suggested time allotment was two hours, given the re-learning curve with Django and resolving setup issues, the overall time required was approximately four hours.
+Due to this extended timeframe, I prioritized completing the essential features and deferred any additional work.

+## Design Choices
+**Models:** I structured the models to clearly represent the batch, objects, and key-value data relationships, using ForeignKey constraints and setting appropriate unique constraints to ensure data integrity.

+**Serializers:** Nested serializers were chosen to simplify data handling for nested JSON input, facilitating validation and efficient data processing.

+**API Response:** For a clear response structure, the successful API returns a message rather than the full payload, keeping the response concise and user-friendly.

+## Additional Information
+While I aimed to incorporate unit tests for API endpoints, time constraints limited this implementation.
+Given more time, I would add comprehensive test cases for each route to ensure robust validation and response accuracy.

+**Code Clarity:** I've added comments throughout the code to explain the logic behind various sections, ensuring that the reasoning behind design choices is clear.

+**Docstrings:** Each function includes a docstring outlining its purpose, parameters, and return values, which is critical for maintaining clarity in collaborative environments.

+## Conclusion
+This assessment was an enriching experience that enhanced my familiarity with Django and Docker.
+I appreciate the opportunity to showcase my problem-solving skills and my approach to developing APIs.
+Please feel free to reach out if you have any questions regarding my implementation.

 ## Introduction

 This repo includes a stub Django project.
 We would like you to extend this project by adding three